garethcmurphy/garethcmurphy.github.io/about.md

 permalink: /about/
 ---

-I am a team leader in Research Data Orchestration, Novo Nordisk, Denmark.
+I am a data steward in Research Data Orchestration, Novo Nordisk, Denmark.
 I am passionate about leading teams and driving innovation.
 My expertise lies in strategic planning, team building, and problem-solving.

 With years of experience, I have successfully led teams to achieve their goals and deliver exceptional results.
 I am skilled in project management, budget management, and performance management.